 Lounge in the hammocks

 There are nearly 100 hammocks spread out across the park.
-You can pick a colorful spot to lounge under the trees or head for one of the hammock lounges to sway a little closer to the water.
-If you’re feeling really fancy or want to host a party, the lounges are available for rent.
+Pick a colorful spot to lounge under the trees or, if you’re feeling really fancy or want to host a party, hammock lounges are available for rent so you can sway a little closer to the water.

 Grab a drink

-There are two bars at this lovely waterfront oasis—the Barge Bar and the Beer Garden.
+There are two bars at this lovely waterfront oasis—the Blue Anchor Bar on the barges and the Lazy Hammock Bar (new in 2024).
 Buy a margarita, a local craft beer, or another adult beverage of choice and let your mind wander as you watch the boats go up and down the river.
 Overall, the park is one of the best beer gardens in Philly.

 Getting to the Park